azevedolab/sandres/README.md

 <I>quit()</I>

-  If you have version 1.0.2, it is fine.
+  If you have the version 1.0.2, it is fine.
 Go to the following step.
-Otherwise, you need to uninstall the current version and install version 1.0.2.
+Otherwise, you need to uninstall the current version and install the version 1.0.2.
 <P>You open a terminal and type the following commands:

   <I>python3 -m pip uninstall scikit-learn</I>

   <I>python3 -m pip install scikit-learn==1.0.2</I>
-<P><B>Step 4.</B> Install XGBoost (available here: https://xgboost.readthedocs.io/en/latest/install.html#python)</P>
+<P><B>Step 4.</B> Install XGBoost (https://xgboost.readthedocs.io/en/latest/install.html#python)</P>
-<P><B>Step 5.</B> Download SAnDReS 2.0 (available here: https://github.com/azevedolab/sandres/raw/master/sandres2.zip).
+<P><B>Step 5.</B> Download SAnDReS 2.0 (https://github.com/azevedolab/sandres/raw/master/sandres2.zip).
 Copy the sandres2 zipped directory (sandres2.zip) to wherever you want it and unzip the zipped directory.
 <P>Type the following command:

  <I>unzip sandres2.zip</I></P>
 <P>Open a terminal and cd to sandres2 directory then, type:

   <I>python3 sandres2.py</I></P>
 <P>&nbsp;</P><P>
 <P>Now you have the GUI window for SAnDReS 2.0.
 That´s it, good SAnDReS session.
 By February 2022, we will have a tutorial page for additional information about how to run SAnDReS.</P>